Friday Night Lights (TV series): Season four

 Season 4 kicks off with Eric Taylor struggling as coach at the underprivileged and underfunded East Dillon High.
 A new character, Becky, is introduced when Tim Riggins rents a trailer on her mother's property.
 Becky becomes pregnant by Luke and decides to get an abortion.
 Matt Saracen moves to Chicago without saying goodbye to his girlfriend or his best friend.
 Tim Riggins falls back into criminal activity, opens a chop shop, and ends up in jail.

 Season five

 Billy Riggins joins Coach Taylor as a special teams coach for the East Dillon Lions.
 Eric Taylor has strong hopes for the team to go to state.
 Vince's troubles cause his relationship with Jess to take a hit.
 Buddy Garrity becomes a father again when Buddy Jr. is sent back to Dillon to get help from his father.
 Julie's college experience is nothing like she imagined.
 Julie looks for support from Matt Saracen, who is living in Chicago and attending art school.
 In the end, she moves in with him and they get engaged.
 Tim is approved for early release.
 Buddy gives him a job as a bartender at his bar.
+He and Tyra reunite with eyes towards the future.
 The series ends with Eric coaching a new college team in Philadelphia.